DmitryTsepelev/graphql-ruby-fragment_cache/README.md

 MyAppSchema.execute("query { posts { title } }", context: {renew_cache: true})
 ```

-This will treat the cache value as missing even if it's present, and store a
+This will treat any cached value as missing even if it's present, and store
-fresh new computed value in the cache.
+fresh new computed values in the cache.
 This can be useful for cache warmers.

 ## Cache storage and options